 My partner, Sam, and I work together on the exhibition, and our ultimate goal is to tour it nationally across the country.
 Providing the opportunity for more people to view the exhibition and grow understanding in communities is something we are passionate about.
-There's a lot of work that sits behind every exhibition, but we

-LEFT: Photo taken in 2001 by Mark Direen of a woman leaning on a motorbike on the street in East Timor.
+There's a lot of work that sits behind every exhibition, but we love sharing these stories.
+InLEFT: Photo taken in 2001 by Mark Direen of a woman leaning on a motorbike on the street in East Timor.